Match, Points, Ranking

 On Tenniscall you can challenge players of any age, level and gender.
 You can also organize and play both Singles and Doubles matches.
 Tenniscall supports Mixed Singles and Mixed Doubles matches:

-- Singles - available in City League, Ladders, Tournaments
+- Singles - available in City-League, MY-Leagues, MY-Tournaments

 In order to play Doubles, you need to select a teammate when sending a challenge request to your opponent.
 Please remember that teammates can be selected only from your list of Tennis Buddies, so make sure you connect with your friends before playing doubles.